guangxush/LearnEng/Dictation/README.md

 89. April 4: The days to show compassion(同情 apathy/冷漠), care and act(action, 行动) for stray(流浪) animals all around the world!

-90. 1896, the first modern Olympic Games open in Athens Greece --land of the ancient games -- which athletes from 14 countries.
+90. 1896, the first modern Olympic Games open in Athens Greece --land of the ancient games(古代运动) -- which athletes(运动员) from 14 countries.

+91. - My bad(fault).
+(I'm sorry.
+I make a mistake.)
+   - (You had better/ I hope)Tell me you have good insurance(保险).
+   - Yep' I've got "Allstate".
+   - Really?

+92. The point is, you should get to know a person first Then judge them.
+You should never judge a book by its cover.
+Judge it by the amount of pages.